bjornbytes/lovr.org/docs/Mesh:setVertexAttribute.md

 Notes
 ---

-Buffers without a custom format have the vertex position as their first attribute, the normal vector as the second attribute, and the texture coordinate as the third attribute.
+Meshes without a custom format have the vertex position as their first attribute, the normal vector as the second attribute, and the texture coordinate as the third attribute.

 See also
 ---

-- `Buffer:getVertexAttribute`
+- `Mesh:getVertexAttribute`